NervanaSystems/ngraph/python/BUILDING.md

 ## Building nGraph Python Wheels on Windows

-It's now possible to build the python wheel on Windows too.
-The build process consists of 3 steps:
+The build process on Windows consists of 3 steps:

 1. Configure the build with the following `cmake` invocation:
 ~~~~